Nedumudi Venu

 Kesavan Venugopal (22 May 1948 – 11 October 2021), better known by his stage name Nedumudi Venu, was an Indian actor and screenwriter from Kerala, who predominantly worked in Malayalam cinema.
-He acted in more than 500 films, primarily in Malayalam and also in Tamil in a career spanning nearly five decades.
+He acted in more than 500 films, primarily in Malayalam and also in Tamil, in a career spanning nearly five decades.
 He wrote screenplays and directed one film.
-Nedumudi Venu won three National Film Awards and six Kerala State Film Awards for his various performances.
+Nedumudi Venu won three National Film Awards, three Filmfare Award South and six Kerala State Film Awards for his performances in various movies.

 Early life

-Venu was born as Venugopal to P. K. Kesava Pillai, a school master and P. Kunjikkuttiyamma in Nedumudi as the youngest of their five children.
-He had four elder brothers.
-He had his primary education from NSS Higher Secondary School, Nedumudi, and St. Mary's Higher Secondary School, Champakulam.
+Venu was born as Venugopal to P. K. Kesava Pillai, a schoolmaster, and P. Kunjikkuttiyamma, on 22 May 1948.
+He was the youngest son of his parents, who had five children - all sons.
+He had his primary education from NS Higher Secondary School, Nedumudi, and St. Mary's Higher Secondary School, Champakulam.

 Venu was married to T. R. Susheela.
 The couple had two sons: Unni and Kannan.

 Death

 Venu died at KIMS Hospital in Thiruvananthapuram on 11 October 2021, at the age of 73.
-He was receiving treatment for liver cancer prior to his death and died from post COVID-19 complications.
+He was receiving treatment for liver cancer prior to his death and died from COVID-19 complications.
 He also had diabetes, which complicated his condition.
 He was cremated with full state honours at Santhikavadam Crematorium in Thiruvananthapuram on 12 October 2021.